Chromadream/squareplayer/README.md

 A completely opinionated (you'll see why) music player utilizing Retroid Pocket Classic's glorious square-ish OLED screen.

+## Features

+* Basic music playing (play/pause, seek, prev/next track)
+* Fully controllable with a gamepad
+* Full-screen cover art on Now Playing page
+* Folder view
+* Favorite tracks

+That sounds normal, where is the opinionated part?

+* It defaults to Repeat Track (overrideable below)
+* It has a specific way to structure your folders

+## Screenshots

+coming soon...

 ## installation

 Download the most recent release [here](https://github.com/Chromadream/squareplayer/releases/latest)

 ## Folder structure

 Any other structure will not work.
-This is made intentionally as flat as possible since this is how I'd like
+This is made intentionally as flat as possible since this is how I'd like to structure my music on handhelds.
+The names don't matter, just the folder structures.

 ```
 root/